11 Flowers

-11 Flowers (我11 (wǒ shí yī)) is a 2011 film directed by Wang Xiaoshuai centered on a boy named Wang Han who loses his white shirt which shows that he is his school's best gymnast. and the more general confusion of childhood.
-It is the second installment in Wang's "autobiographical trilogy," following Shanghai Dreams.
-The film premiered in France on May 9, 2012, and in China on May 18, 2012.
+11 Flowers (我11 (wǒ shí yī)) is a 2011 drama film directed by Wang Xiaoshuai centered on a boy named Wang Han who loses his white shirt which shows that he is his school's best gymnast.
+The loss of the shirt is to take on greater metaphorical meaning as the film progresses, which is inspired by the director's own experience as a youth during the Cultural Revolution and Third Front construction and the more general confusion of childhood.